-If you have glaucoma, it can take a long time before you realise that you have a problem with your eyesight.
+If you have glaucoma, it can take a long time before you realise you have a problem with your eyesight.
 This is because glaucoma usually damages the outer edge of the eye and works slowly inwards.
 You may not notice a problem until the glaucoma is near the centre of your eye.

 You should have an eye test at least every two years or more frequently if advised by your optometrist (a healthcare professional who tests sight).
-For example, they may suggest that you have more frequent eye tests if you have a close blood relative with glaucoma, such as a parent, brother or sister.
+For example, they may suggest you have more frequent eye tests if you have a close blood relative with glaucoma, such as a parent, brother or sister.

 Tests for glaucoma

-The tests that you may have for glaucoma are explained below.
+These tests are explained below.

 Eye pressure test (tonometry)